CalebEverett/arloader/README.md

 ## NFT Usage

 ### Create Upload Folder
- Put your assets and associated metadata file with `.json` extension in folder by themselves.
+ Put your assets and associated metadata files with `.json` extension in a folder by themselves.

 ### Upload Assets
-To take advantage of the discounted SOL transactions, run:
+To take advantage of the discounted SOL transactions, run the command below where `<GLOB>` matches your asset files:
 ```
 arloader upload-nfts <GLOB> --with-sol --ar-default-keypair
 ```

-This will first upload your assets and log status to a newly created sub directory of the folder where the assets are located of the form `arloader_<RANDOM_CHARS>`.
+This will first upload your assets,  logging statuses to a newly created directory named `arloader_<RANDOM_CHARS>` in the folder named where the assets are located.

-A manifest file will be created from these logged statuses and uploaded to Arweave.
+A manifest file will be created from the logged statuses and uploaded to Arweave.
 A manifest is a special file that Arweave will use to access your files by their names relative to the id of the manifest transaction: `https://arweave.net/<MANIFEST_ID>/<FILE_PATH>`.
 You'll still be able to access your files at `https://arweave.net/<BUNDLE_ITEM_ID>`, but creating and uploading a manifest gives you the option of using either link.

 #### Update Metadata and Upload
 Next your metadata files will be updated with the links to the uploaded assets.
 Arloader adds or replaces the `image` and `files` keys with the newly created links, defaulting to using the id link (`https://arweave.net/<BUNDLE_ITEM_ID>`) for the `image` key and updates the `files` key to include both links.
 If you prefer to use the file path based link for the `image` key, you can pass the `--link-file` flag to the `upload-nfts` command.

-Then your metadata files will uploaded and a manifest created for them.
+Then your metadata files will be uploaded and a manifest created for them.

 ### Get Links to Uploaded Metadata

-Once everything is done, you can use the  `manifest_<TXID>.json` file in `arloader_<RAND_CHAR>/metadata/` to get the links to the uploaded metadata to include in our tokens' on chain metadata.
+Once everything is done, you can to get the links to the uploaded metadata files you need to include in the metadata of your tokens from the `manifest_<TXID>.json` file in `arloader_<RAND_CHAR>/metadata/`.

 ```json
 {